toniclecb/springbootregistration/readme.md

 ## Introduction

+This project was created to be used like a tutorial, you can follow the commits and see what was done in the code and the comments about writen in this file.

 The main objective of this project is to bring together the various technologies accessible by SpringBoot.
 The project starts as simple as possible, but over the commits new features will be added.
 You will find comments and explanations of each topic in the sections "Tags and Commits" and "Tags",